10 Things to Do in Rio de Janeiro in August

 Buy tickets for a football match

-2. Visit Rio de Janeiro's Carioca rainforest
+2. Visit the Carioca jungle of Rio de Janeiro

 Hiking in Rio| ©Elias Rovielo